-This document relates to products known as "Contracts for Difference" or CFDs.
-A CFD allows you to obtain an indirect exposure to an underlying asset such as a security, commodity or currency.
-This means you will never own the underlying asset, but you will make gains or suffer losses as a result of price movements in the underlying asset to which you have indirect exposure.
+This document relates to products known as 'spread bets'.
+A spread bet allows you to obtain an indirect exposure to an underlying asset such as a security, commodity or currency.
+This means you will never own the underlying asset, but you will make gains or suffer losses as a result of price movements in the underlying asset to which you have the indirect exposure.

-This document provides key information on CFDs where the underlying investment option that you choose is an FX pair e.g. GBP/USD.
+This document provides key information on spread bet where the underlying investment option that you choose is an FX pair e.g. GBP/USD.